 The Z-Edge F1 Dash Cam is an ultra-premium, high resolution car camera that will make your drives so much safer.

 If you've ever been involved in a car accident or verbal dispute, then I'm sure you know how painful it was not being able to prove your innocence.

 Well the F1 wants to change all that with things like front & rear video/audio recording on a 2.7" LCD display, a G-Sensor to save emergency files during collisions, and a built-in GPS to track your car's position.

 The F1 dash cam may not prevent an accident but it can provide the confirmation to assist you during verbal and liability disputes.
-Such precious evidence could be the difference between losing money - getting points on your license - paying higher insurance premiums and getting cleared completely.
+Such precious evidence could save you from losing money, getting points on your license, and paying higher insurance premiums.

 The Z-Edge F1 is a worthy investment, and it's packed with so many excellent features that make it so much more than your average everyday dash cam.

 Front/Rear: 1920 x 1080P, 30fps - Front Cam Only: 2560 x 1440P, 2304 x 1296P, 30fps, 1920 x 1080P, 60fps